esnaultdev/MaterialValues/docs/style/icons.md

 ## Size

-*Some values are missing and will be included in the next version.*
+*These values are missing and will be included in a future version.*